 Object Description Aggr ID The Aggregation ID associated with this aggregation instance.
 For LLAG the id is shown as 'isid:aggr-id' and for GLAGs as 'aggr-id' Partner System ID The system ID (MAC address) of the aggregation partner.
 Partner Key The Key that the partner has assigned to this aggregation ID.
 Partner Priority The priority of the aggregation partner.

 Last Changed The time since this aggregation changed.
 Local Ports Shows which ports are a part of this aggregation for this switch.

-Auto-refresh .
-Automatic refresh occurs every 3 seconds.
+Refresh: Click to refresh the page immediately.
+Auto-refresh :: Automatic refresh occurs every 3 seconds

-4.3.2.5 LACP Port Status
+4.3.2.5 LACP Internal Port Status

 This page provides a status overview of LACP status for all ports.
-The LACP Port Status screen in Figure 4-5-2-7 appears.
+The LACP Internal Port Status screen in Figure 4-5-2-7 appears.